-- (b) Any opposing papers shall be filed and served within fourteen (14) days after service of the motion papers. - (c) Any reply papers shall be filed and served within seven (7) days after service of the opposing papers. - (d) A motion for reconsideration or reargument of a Court order determining a motion shall be filed and served within fourteen (14) days after the Court's determination of the original motion.
-A memorandum setting forth concisely the matters or controlling decisions which counsel believes the Court has overlooked shall accompany the motion.
+- (a) Deadlines.
+Unless otherwise provided by statute or rule, or unless otherwise ordered by the Court in a judge's Individual Practices or in a direction in a particular case, the following dates shall govern deadlines for motions filed in a criminal case: - (1) Any opposing papers shall be filed within fourteen (14) days after service of the motion papers. - (2) Any reply papers shall be filed within seven (7) days after service of the opposing papers. - (b) Motions for Reconsideration or Reargument.
+A motion for reconsideration or reargument of a Court order determining a motion shall be filed within fourteen (14) days after the Court's determination of the original motion.
+A memorandum, no longer than ten (10) pages in length, setting forth concisely the matters or controlling decisions which counsel believes the Court has overlooked shall accompany the motion.
+Answering and reply memoranda, if any, shall be no longer than ten (10) and five (5) pages in length, respectively.